JeremieBethmont/topcon-challenge/README.md

 **Solution**

-Quick EXAMPLE of small CI code for Wordpress using Github Action: [](.github/workflows/wordpress-dev.yml).
+Quick example of small CI code for Wordpress using Github Action: [](.github/workflows/wordpress-dev.yml).

 This does not include any security or code quality testing for lack of time and lack of knowledge around wordpress development.